altuntasfatih/hare-and-hounds-game-x86-assembly/README.md

 # Hare-and-Hounds-Game-x86-Assembly

-Hare and Hounds game was implemented in x86 assemly with masm coplier and Irvine32LİB
+Hare and Hounds game was implemented in x86 assembly with masm coplier and Irvine32LİB

 You can play using .exe file or examine code (.asm file)
 <br>